Dhanvantree

 Conclusion

-Credit risk funds provide the opportunity for higher returns through investments in riskier bonds, albeit with heightened default risk.
-Investors must carefully consider the potential for increased yields against the possibility of losses stemming from defaults, market volatility, and liquidity challenges.
-This understanding is essential for making well-informed investment choices.
+Credit risk funds provide the opportunity for higher returns by investing in riskier bonds, but come with a heightened default risk.
+Investors must weigh the potential for increased yields against the possibility of losses due to defaults, market volatility, and liquidity challenges.
+This understanding is crucial for making well-informed investment decisions.

 Disclaimer: The views expressed here are of the author and do not reflect those of Dhanvantree.
 Mutual funds are subject to market risks, please read the scheme documents carefully before investing.